-However, as soon as we sat down and a huge Greek salad (€5.50), dish of tzatziki (€3.60) and the most delicious pita (€0.20) EVER was thrust down in front of us, I remember that sometimes a spot is popular for good reason – because it’s great.
+However, as soon as we sat down and a huge Greek salad (€5.50), dish of tzatziki (€3.60) and the most delicious pita (€0.20) EVER was thrust down in front of us, I remembered that sometimes a spot is popular for good reason – because it’s great.

 If you’re wanting to sample the many classic dishes the menu holds, come hungry as the portions are huge.
-As well as our starters, we ordered the chicken souvlaki each (€9.40) to share and went back to our hotel incredibly full, but incredibly satisfied.
+As well as our starters, we ordered the chicken souvlaki (€9.40) to share and went back to our hotel incredibly full, but incredibly satisfied.

 Juan Rodriguez Bar